 Do We Need an App For Everything?

-So what happened to the client's catalog and shop?
-While they battled for a couple weeks on using an automated system, they eventually realized that manually creating and editing the shop was the best idea for everyone.
+So, what happened to the client's catalog and shop?
+While they battled for a couple of weeks on using an automated system, they eventually realized that manually creating and editing the shop was the best idea for everyone.
 This case study applies to so many situations in the digital marketing world.
 Email marketing comes to mind, where instead of crafting unique messages, companies simply spam and drag their email addresses through the dirt.
 Posting even has this issue.
 Companies and individuals direct post from Instagram to Facebook without editing the copy and making it specific to the platform it is going on.

 Ultimately, you have to decide whether taking extra time and ensuring a task is done perfectly is essential to you, but remember that while the rest of the world is using an app for everything, you don't have to.

 Have you had any exciting situations with apps and AI?
 What do you think about the trend of using bots for everything?
 Let us know with an email.